1. Sustainability TOP

 Management Structure

-Isuzu holds a Purchasing Division's Quality Meeting once a month for reporting and discussion on topics such as the quality of the previous month's purchased parts, results of audits on new business partners and results of internal audits and external assessments related to ISO and IATF.
-The Purchasing Division holds a Quality and Compliance Promotion Meeting and an Environmental Meeting once a month each.
-Information from these committees is passed to all departments within the Purchasing Division.
+Isuzu holds a Purchasing Division's Quality Meeting once a month reporting on and discussing topics such as the quality of the previous month's purchased parts, results of audits on new partners, and results of internal audits and external assessments related to ISO and IATF.
+The Purchasing Division holds a Quality and Compliance Promotion Meeting and an Environmental Meeting once a month.
+Information from these committees is passed on to all departments within the Purchasing Division.
 The Purchasing Division's policy on activities related to compliance and the environment is determined at these meetings.

 Implementation of Departmental Education

 New employees and other employees newly assigned to the Purchasing Division receive introductory training on compliance and sustainability.
-All division members are provided with seminars on the Act against Delay in Payment of Subcontract Proceeds, etc. to Subcontractors.
-Furthermore, we conduct an seminars on EV batteries and FCVs as part of our organization's efforts to deepen knowledge about zero-emission vehicles and work toward achieving a decarbonized society.
+All division members are provided with seminars on the Act Against Delay in Payment of Subcontract Proceeds, etc. to Subcontractors and the Guidelines for Appropriate Trade in the Automobile Industry as appropriate.

 Business Partner Consultation Service

-We maintain a Business Partner Consultation Service as part of our Risk Management Dept. Compliance Management Group.
-It offers impartial consultations to our business partners.
-We are available for consultation with business partners regarding compliance issues.
+We maintain a Business Partner Consultation Service within our Risk Management Dept. It offers impartial consultation service to our business partners, and accepts consultations from business partners regarding compliance issues.

 Initiatives